Lionsberg/jppb/The Builder's Path - A Decade to a New World/Chapter Nine - The Great Turning.md

 **The Role of Technology, Education, and Transparent Governance**

-Technology, once a tool that deepened divides, became the great unifier and accelerator of change.
-The open-source platforms and decentralized networks pioneered by the team enabled free and fast flow of information, empowering individuals and communities with knowledge and the means to implement local solutions that contributed to the global vision.
+Technology, once a tool that exploited and deepened divides, became the great unifier and accelerator of change.
+The open-source platforms and decentralized networks pioneered by the team enabled free and fast flow of information and resources, empowering individuals and communities with knowledge and the means to implement local solutions that contributed to the global vision.

-Education underwent a renaissance, with curriculums around the world emphasizing spiritual renewal, critical thinking, ecological stewardship, and universal citizenship.
-These programs nurtured a generation ready to live in harmony with the planet and each other, equipped to tackle the challenges of the New World with creativity and empathy.
+Education underwent a renaissance, with curriculums around the world emphasizing spiritual renewal, critical thinking, ecological stewardship, universal citizenship, and the art and science of co-creating in partnership with God.
+These programs nurtured a generation ready to live in harmony with the planet and each other as One Tribe of Tribes, equipped to tackle the challenges of the New World with creativity and empathy.

-Transparent governance emerged as the cornerstone of the New World, with leaders and institutions held accountable by an informed and engaged citizenry.
-Technology facilitated unprecedented levels of public participation in decision-making processes, ensuring that policies reflected the collective will and contributed to the common good.
+Transparent governance emerged as the cornerstone of the New World, with opaque power structures decentralized, and leaders and institutions held accountable by an informed and engaged citizenry.
+Technology facilitated unprecedented levels of transparent public participation in decision-making processes, ensuring that policies reflected the collective will and contributed to the highest intention and greatest good.

 **Decline and Fall of Systematic Corruption and Injustice**